platonovsimeon/dcgan-facegenerator/README.md

 I do not own these datasets.

 # How to use this project:
-face_generator.py has functions for both the training models and generating images from trained models.
+face_generator.py has functions for training and generating new images from trained models.